Gabe the Cupid Dog

 Is it any good?

-It's tough to get around GABE THE CUPID DOG's far-fetched plot to pair up two single neighbors with a series of absurd attempts at orchestrating romance by a dog, to say nothing of the subplot to uncover the true identity of a mysterious author.
+It's tough to get around GABE THE CUPID DOG's far-fetched plot: A dog makes a series of absurd attempts to orchestrate romance between two single neighbors.
+Never mind the subplot to uncover the true identity of a mysterious author.

 Younger kids who like talking dogs likely will find this movie a bit dull, and, for older kids, the adult romance plot and dog stealing bikini tops are still a bit ahead of their interests.
 For parents watching solo, there's simply better romcom material out there.